Life Alert Medical Alert System Review 2024

 Hands down, this is my favorite Life Alert product.
 The Help Button is great for places where a fall may happen, like in the bedroom, near the stairs, or in the bathroom.
 The large, red, waterproof button features a two-way speaker, so you can install it in the shower or tub without any issues.
 Because of its permanent adhesive, you can place the Help Button anywhere in the house, and it makes the perfect supplement to the Master Unit.

-While several companies offer help buttons, I haven’t seen too many with a built-in two-way speaker.
+Several companies offer help buttons, but I haven’t seen many with a built-in two-way speaker.
 Plus, the battery lasts for a full 10 years, so you won’t have to worry about a dead battery during an emergency.

 The Bottom Line on Life Alert

-Life Alert does have its drawbacks, though.
-Its systems are around $30 to $40 more expensive than the competition and require long-term contracts, so if you’re looking for a more flexible, budget-friendly option, you’ll want to consider other top medical alert providers.
-Plus, Life Alert’s systems are very old-fashioned, and they’re not sleek or discreet.
-However, you may find the price worth it for the high-quality products and peace of mind that comes with this brand.
+Life Alert has its drawbacks though.
+Its systems are about $30 to $40 more expensive than the competition, and they require long-term contracts.
+If you’re looking for a more flexible, budget-friendly option, you may want to consider other top medical alert providers.
+Life Alert’s systems are also very old-fashioned; they’re not sleek or discreet.
+You may, however, find that the price is worth it for the high-quality products and peace of mind that comes with the brand.

 Our Methodology

 Our team evaluates several key decision-making factors that users should consider when shopping for a medical alert system.
-These factors include reliability, ease of use, customer service, price and value, response times, and available features.
+Those factors include reliability, ease of use, customer service, price and value, response times, and available features.
 We test every system for ourselves to give readers a hands-on look at the product.
 We also ask older adults for feedback on the systems whenever possible.
-Then, we use all of our research and personal experience with the products to give each company a star rating out of five.
+We then use all our research and personal experience with the products to give each company a star rating out of five.
 That way, our readers can easily compare systems.
 You can check out our medical alert system page for more details on our review process.

 Frequently Asked Questions